marvinlinn/eag-documentation/src/mcp_imaging/detector _setup/assembly.md

 ## Introduction
 {: .fw-700 }

+Assembling a test detector for MCPs is a fairly straightforwards process with practice, however your first few attempts may be sloppy.
+This set of procedures is designed to guide someone through the full process of assembling a test detector.

 <!-- ## Walkthrough Video
 {: .fw-700 } -->
+## Procedure
+{: .fw-700 }
 #### Step 0: Identify Testing Parameters
 {: .fw-700 }